NomanNasirMinhas/NomanNasirMinhas/README.md

 ╚═════╝ ╚══════╝╚══════╝╚═╝         ╚═╝╚═╝  ╚═══╝    ╚══════╝╚═╝╚══════╝╚══════╝╚═╝  ╚═══╝ ╚═════╝╚══════╝
 ```

-> *"The best defense is understanding how the offense thinks —*
+> *"The best defense is understanding how the offense thinks."*
-> *and the best offense is understanding the machine one layer deeper than anyone expects."*

-**🦂 Malware Researcher · Exploit Developer · Kernel Tinkerer · Red/Purple Team Lead · Physicist-at-large**
+**🦂 Malware Researcher · Exploit Developer · Kernel Tinkerer · Red/Purple Team Lead**

 ```
 All offensive research conducted in controlled lab environments for ethical R&D and defense purposes.